StuartCowley/NASA-image-search-2/README.md

 ## About

-A Manchester Codes "tech-test" style project with the aim of building a React application that lets users search for images based on a query.
+A Manchester Codes "tech-test" style project with the aim of building a React application that lets users search for images based on a query using the NASA images API.

 View live [project](https://greenchul.github.io/NASA-image-search/)